nfdi4cat/ontology-development/competency_questions/chemistry_questions.md

 - which reaction X can be inhibited by small concentrations of substance Y?

-- which ligand X are sufficently robust for the reactionconditions Y of reaction Z?
+- which ligand X are sufficiently robust for the reaction conditions Y of reaction Z?

-- Which side reaction Y can ouccour do to the Carriermaterial/Ligand/Solvent X in a Mixture consisting of Z ?
+- Which side reaction Y can occur do to the Carriermaterial/Ligand/Solvent X in a Mixture consisting of Z ?

 - which intermediate reactions X can occur if reaction Y is catalysed by catalyst Z?